Luís Leal (footballer, born 1987)

-Luís Leal dos Anjos (born 29 May 1987) is a professional footballer who plays as a striker for italian club Angizia Luco and captains the São Tomé and Príncipe national team.
+Luís Leal dos Anjos (born 29 May 1987) is a professional footballer who plays as a striker for Cova Piedade and captains the São Tomé and Príncipe national team.

-He achieved Primeira Liga totals of 67 games and 19 goals for União de Leiria, Estoril and Belenenses, but spent most of his career abroad, playing top-flight football in Saudi Arabia, the United Arab Emirates, Turkey, Cyprus, Paraguay, Mexico, Argentina and Bolivia.
+He achieved Primeira Liga totals of 67 games and 19 goals for União de Leiria, Estoril and Belenenses, but spent most of his career abroad, playing top-flight football in Saudi Arabia, the United Arab Emirates, Turkey, Cyprus, Paraguay, Mexico, Argentina, Bolivia Peru and Italy.

 Born in Portugal, Leal represented São Tomé and Príncipe at international level.

 Club career

 Portugal

 Born in Arrentela, Setúbal District in Portugal, Leal joined Sporting CP's youth system at the age of 11, moving after four years to C.D.
 Cova da Piedade.
 He made his senior debut with the latter, playing a couple of seasons in the fourth division.

 Leal then had two solid campaigns in the third tier, one apiece with Atlético Clube de Portugal and Moreirense FC, continuing his professional progression in summer 2010 by signing with G.D.
 Estoril Praia in the Segunda Liga.
 He made his debut in the Primeira Liga in the 2011–12 campaign with U.D.
 Leiria, appearing in his first game in the competition on 15 August 2011 against Académica de Coimbra (17 minutes played, 1–2 home loss).

 In 2012, after Leiria's relegation – and further demotion to division three due to irregularities – Leal returned to Estoril, with the team now in the top flight.
 He started the season in impressive fashion, scoring a hat-trick in a 3–1 home win over C.S.
 Marítimo and one goal in a 2–2 draw at former club Sporting.